obsidiansystems/calculator-tutorial/frontend/src/Tutorial.md

 op <- _dropdown_value <$> dropdown Times (constDyn ops) def
 ```

 This particular `reflex-dom` widget allows us to dynamically update the list of options.
 We don't need this,  so we use `constDyn` to turn `ops` into a dynamic behavior that never changes.
 Finally, we use `def` to provide a sensible default configuration.
-In our case, the return type of `dropdown` in our case is `m (Dropdown t Op)`,  and we use the accessor `_dropdown_value` to fetch the `Dynamic t Op` that represents the operation currently held in the input box.
+In our case, the return type of `dropdown` in our case is `m (Dropdown t Op)`,  and we use the accessor `_dropdown_value` to fetch the `Dynamic Op` that represents the operation currently held in the input box.

 Our use of `zipDynWith` is very similar to the last tutorial;  but instead of aggregating two `Dynamic`s, now we need to aggregate three.
 So we call `zipDynWith` twice.